K1nght/huangzhehao.github.io/content/publication/unified_gradient-based_machine_unlearning_with_remain_geometry_enhancement/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - Zhehao Huang
   - Xinwen Cheng
-  - JingHao Zheng
+  - Jinghao Zheng
   - Haoran Wang
   - Zhengbao He
   - Tao Li